milenaAz/mws-restaurant-stage-1/README.md

 * Dependencies

 ## Overview
-In this project, I had to convert a static and not responsive webpage to a fully responsive and accesible for screen readers webpage.
+In this project, I had to convert a static and not responsive webpage to a fully responsive and accessible for screen readers webpage.
 Also i had to add service workers so the app could work when network connection is down.

 ## Running the App
 You can visit the live Demo here: [Live Page](https://milenaaz.github.io/restaurant-review-app/)